stdevPavelmc/mailad/Features.md

 We have tested the process extensively and the chances of corruption or failure are very low, if you hit a broken "upgrade" process feel free to contact me via Telegram, my nick there is @pavelmc

-As usual in FLOSS no bonding warranty, make and keep backups before the upgrade to restore it in case of trouble
+As usual in FLOSS I give only my word as warranty, make and keep backups before the upgrade to restore it in case of trouble